Zunaeed-Imran/React.js_Full_Course_in_Bangla/readme.md

     in this practice file.
 - `UserGreeting.jsx` also in that file we use prop value and Boolean from 'App.jsx page'.
 - `Button.jsx` we don't finish practice this file from bro code (Click event).
+- `destruc.jsx` from this file we use Destructuring, with destructuring we don't have to use `prop.` we can just call the name of the variable.
+- `mapping_data.json` we take json for storing data, we learn how to write json file.
+- `mapping_data.jsx` in this file we Display the josn file data by array style.
+- `mapping.jsx` in this file we display the json file data using map method.